 Atopic dermatitis is the most common, chronic, and severe form of eczema.
 It occurs most often in those with other allergic conditions, such as asthma or hay fever, and who have family members with the same issues.
 Eczema is not contagious even with direct skin-to-skin contact.

 While the precise cause of eczema is unknown, certain substances or circumstances can trigger symptoms in susceptible individuals.
-Patients with eczema may have adverse skin reactions to many common household products, such as soaps, perfumes, lotions or detergents, as well as to animal dander.
+Patients with this condition may have adverse skin reactions to many common household products, such as soaps, perfumes, lotions or detergents, as well as to animal dander.
 They may also develop eczema outbreaks as a result of upper respiratory infections.
-In some cases, eczema may occur from a food allergy.
+In some cases, it may occur from a food allergy.

 Eczema usually appears as a red rash on the skin, and can include the following symptoms: